 Then I rolled the ornament to spread the paint throughout the entire thing for about 20 seconds.

 Take a hairdryer and while you are rolling the ornament aim the warm air over the surface of the ornament…you will see the paint transform as it starts to dry.

 Only do this for about 20-30 seconds (you don’t want the paint completely dry).

-Then take your spray bottle with the 50/50 vinegar and water solution and do a couple of quick squirts inside the ornament…cover the end with a paper towel and shake the heck out of it!!
+Take your spray bottle with the 50/50 vinegar and water solution and do a couple of quick squirts inside the ornament…cover the end with a paper towel and shake the heck out of it!!

 I tapped out the excess vinegar before hitting the opening with the hairdryer. (it doesn’t have to be on super hot either) until it looked dry.

-For some of the ornaments, I needed to repeat the paint & vinegar step again because the coverage didn’t look great.
+For some of the ornaments, I needed to repeat the paint & vinegar step because the coverage didn’t look great.

 While I waited for the paint to dry I spray painted the ornament tops with dark metallic spray paint.

-review of the steps
+review of the steps:

 - 5 QUICK SQUIRTS OF LOOKING GLASS PAINT, ROLL ORNAMENT TO SPREAD PAINT